bbauska/JS-Notes4Pros/README.md

 Object.keys() function
 2.
 This function was unveiled as a part of ECMAScript 5.
 It is used to retrieve enumerable own properties from an object.
-Prior to its release people used to retrieve own properties from an object by combining forin loop and Object.prototype.hasOwnProperty() function.
+Prior to its release people used to retrieve own properties from an object by combining for..in loop and Object.prototype.hasOwnProperty() function.
 //Ex 1 : Simple data
 var x = { a : 10 , b : 3} , props;